-Join other young adults (20's & 30's) for a night of live acoustic contemporary Christian music by Cormac Buckley & band, reflective prayer in adoration & guest speaker: Philip Mulryne (ex Man UTD footballer) on his life, faith, purpose.
-Followed by pizza & refreshments.
+At St Paul's Church Arran Quay, on Fri 16 June at 8 pm, the last Encounter for the summer.
+Join other young adults (20's & 30's) for live acoustic music by the Goretti Girls, reflective prayer in adoration and guest speaker, Meabh Carlin, on life, faith and purpose.
+Followed by pizza and refreshments.
 FREE EVENT.
-At St Paul's Church, Arran Quay, Fri 26 May.
 More info here.

 Blind Boys of Alabama